Applied Energy Management

 Description: In this course students will learn the operation, maintenance, and basic troubleshooting of vapor compression and absorption refrigeration systems and be able to identify the components found in these systems and their application.
 The ability to confidently and safely work around operational refrigeration equipment will be gained through lab assignments and discussed during lecture.
 The CSA B-52 mechanical refrigeration code, properties of refrigerants, components of air distribution systems, and psychometric properties will also be covered.

 Description: Students will learn the general plant safety and common safety programs implemented in power, heating, pressure, and industrial plants including the significance of the Workplace Hazardous Materials Information System (WHMIS) for classification and labeling of controlled products, and use of Material Safety Data Sheets.
 Plant safety will be explored including the costs and effects of workplace injuries, requirement of personal protective equipment and isolation of mechanical and electrical equipment as well as the role of safety committees.
 Fire fundamentals and procedures, classification of fires and the types of extinguishing methods including use of potable fire extinguishers, their construction and operation are covered.

-Description: Introduces the philosophy and guiding principles that represent the foundation of a continuously improving organization.
-Addresses the roles of leadership, strategic planning and deployment to exceed customer expectations.
+Description: This course introduces the philosophy and guiding principles that represent the foundation of continuously improving an industrial organization.
+Students learn the roles of leadership, strategic planning and deployment to exceed customer expectations.
 Additional topics include the role of teams and associated processes to maximize profitability.

 |MATH8040||Applied Mathematics and Mechanics II